servalproject/batphone/CURRENT-RELEASE.md

 ---------------------

  * The Serval mesh routing protocol now sends unicast packets whenever necessary, instead of only on single-hop links.
-Since most devices cease responding to broadcast packets when their screen is off (to save power), [MeshMS][] messages are now delivered more rapidly, all devices now show their phone number and name on peer list screens at all times, and multi-hop voice calls are now possible, even when intermediate nodes have their screen off.
+Most devices cease responding to broadcast packets when their screen is off (to save power), so this improvement means that [MeshMS][] messages are now delivered more rapidly, all devices now show their phone number and name on peer list screens at all times, and multi-hop voice calls are now possible, even when intermediate nodes have their screen off.

  * The [MeshMS][] protocol and implementation have been completely overhauled.
-   [MeshMS][] messages are now encrypted end-to-end using [Rhizome][]'s payload
+   [MeshMS][] messages are now encrypted end-to-end using [Rhizome][]'s default payload encryption: the [Salsa20][] stream cypher with key agreement using the [Curve25519][] elliptic curve Diffie-Hellman scheme by Daniel J.
-   encryption: the [Salsa20][] stream cypher with key agreement using the [Curve25519][] elliptic curve Diffie-Hellman scheme by Daniel J. Bernstein, implemented by the [NaCl][] library.
+   Bernstein, implemented by the [NaCl][] library.

  * **[MeshMS][] in release 0.92 is incompatible with earlier releases.
 A MeshMS message created using release 0.92 cannot be read on 0.91 or earlier,